 Each final expense insurance company sets its own qualifying criteria for a policy.
 With that said, some insurance providers do not ask about this heart condition at all.

-Listed below are some common ways that an application for final expense coverage will ask about atrial fibrillation.
+Some common ways that an application for final expense coverage will ask about atrial fibrillation are irregular heart rhythm, cardioversion, and circulatory or heart procedure.

 There are three general time-restriction categories that applicants will fall into.
-Depending on when your irregular heartbeat was diagnosed or treated, the plan tier could vary.
+Qualifying could depend on when your irregular heartbeat was diagnosed or treated.

 - Less Than 12 Months Ago